hadiraz/react-custom-otp/README.md

 };
 ```
 \
 The react-custom-otp library is designed to simplify the process of adding OTP functionality to your React projects.
 It provides an OTP component that can be easily integrated into your codebase.
-The example above demonstrates how to use the component and sets up a simple OTP input with 5 digits.

 To install the library, use the provided npm command, as shown in the "Install" section.
 Make sure to import the necessary components and the CSS file to enable the styling.